kube-reporting/metering-operator/Documentation/dev/builds.md

 # OCP builds

 OCP builds are done by a combination of systems within the Red Hat internal network.
-Many links below will require your on the Red Hat network in some form (the VPN is a good option).
+Many links below will require you to be on the Red Hat network in some form (the VPN is a good option).

 The major components are:
 - [Openshift Build System (OSBS)][osbs]